What Happens In Bereavement Counseling?

 - Maintaining remembrance while moving on.

 Grief is not defined as a mental disorder in the Diagnostic and Statistical Manual but is included in the "conditions for further study"; it can be connected to other mental disorders like PTSD, stress, and depression.
 It can also trigger relapses if you've already been diagnosed with these disorders.
-When beginning grief counseling, a therapist will likely ask about things outside of the recent death to try and get a better picture of what may be causing you to become stuck in your grieving process.
+When beginning grief counseling and treatment, a therapist will likely ask about things outside of the recent death to try and get a better picture of what may be causing you to become stuck in your grieving process.
 The first meeting will center around the loss and will involve the therapist asking questions.
 Try not to censor yourself as it's important to be honest about your grief if you want help.
 Crying and even anger or yelling is natural during such a time, and you should not be embarrassed or worried that you will offend the counselor.

 Bereavement Counseling Vs. Grief Therapy Vs. Trauma Counseling

 These two terms are often used interchangeably, but the approach is very different.
 It helps to know that when you're deciding if you are going to see a therapist for grief help.
-Bereavement counseling is often offered without clinical help and is for people who are not dealing with complex grief issues.
+Bereavement counseling and treatment is often offered without clinical help and is for people who are not dealing with complex grief issues.
 This approach will benefit people who may only be struggling a little and just need a safe environment to vent their grief without judgment and think things through themselves.
 They will likely not have medications prescribed or previous disorders which may affect their grief.
 It is best for people who may simply be taking longer than normal to grieve or who feel their response is outside of the "norm" even if that is merely cultural.

 After your initial meeting with your counselor when you discuss the actual event of the death, your subsequent sessions will vary depending on the methods of the therapist and the type of counseling you choose.
 The process will always involve exploring the emotions that a patient is feeling to try and tap into the sadness, anger, guilt, regrets, and other emotions.
 The length of time spent in counseling often is determined between the patient and therapist since there are no set time lengths.